A tower connecting gauge groups to string topology: The tower of approximations of a mapping space

 From Cor. \ref{binomial} below, this map is always an equivalence. \end{proof}

-\begin{prop} $P_n F$ is $n$-excisive. \end{prop} \begin{proof} Start with a strongly co-Cartesian cube indexed by the subsets of a fixed finite set $S$, with $|S| \geq n+1$.
+\begin{prop} $P_n F$ is $n$-excisive. \end{prop} \begin{proof} Let $S$ be a finite set with $|S| \geq n+1$, and take any strongly co-Cartesian cube of retractive spaces over $B$ indexed by the subsets of $S$.
 This cube is equivalent to a cube of pushouts along relative CW complexes

 of retractive spaces over $B$.
-Applying $P_n F$ to this cube, we get a cube of spectra
+Applying $P_n F$, we get a cube of spectra which sends each subset $T \subseteq S$ to the spectrum

 Let's show that this cube is level Cartesian.
+This will be enough to prove that the cube is actually Cartesian, since finite homotopy limits commute with fibrant replacement of spectra.

 Fix a nonnegative integer $k$ and restrict attention to level $k$ of the spectra in the cube.
 This turns out to be a \emph{fibration cube} as defined in \cite{calc2}.
-To prove this, we have to construct this lift for any space $K$:
+To prove this, we have to construct this lift for any space $K$ and any subset $S' \subseteq S$:

 Rearranging gives